 After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
 Allowing your appliance to remain damaged for an extended period of time may result in disruptions to your treatment plan.

-General Soreness: When you get your braces on, you may feel general soreness in your mouth and your teeth may be tender to biting pressures for three to five days.
+When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 Stick to a soft diet until your teeth do not hurt to chewing.
-Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm saltwater rinse.
-Dissolve one teaspoonful of salt in 8oz of warm water and rinse your mouth vigorously.
-Placing an oral numbing gel may also help relieve discomfort; Orabase can be found in a pharmacy.
+Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
+Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
+Placing Orabase on the affected area may also help relieve discomfort; Orabase can be found in a pharmacy.
 If the tenderness is severe, take Acetaminophen (Tylenol) or whatever you normally take for headache or similar pain.
 Aspirin, Ibuprofen (Motrin, Advil) and Naproxen Sodium (Naprosyn, Anaprox) actually slow the tooth movement, so it is not advisable to use them frequently while wearing braces.

 The lips, cheeks, and tongue may become irritated for one to two weeks as they learn a new posture and become accustomed to the surface of the braces.
 You can put wax on the braces to lessen this.
 We’ll show you how!

 If your appliance is poking you, place wax on the offending part.

 If your bracket or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
 If the bracket or band can be removed easily, place it in an envelope and save it to bring to your next appointment.